andrewsui/tgc07-project03/README.md

 ### Features Left to Implement:
 - Ability to apply simple formatting of the review and comments text by using a library such as [Summernote](https://summernote.org/).
+- Add search and pagination to page displaying reviews by specified user.
+- Separate user profile update fields, so that each field can be updated individually.
 - Quote other comments previously posted.
 - Sort by most up-voted or down-voted reviews.
 - Stop word filtering to automatically remove pre-determined list of bad words from reviews and comments before they get posted.
 - Check if username and email are unique before allowing user to create or update to them.
-- Check if categories and sub-categories are unique before allowing user to create or update to them.
+- Check if categories and sub-categories are unique before allowing admin user to create or update to them.

 ## Technologies Used
 - Python